 The City is strategically located between the Miami and Fort Lauderdale markets and is at the crossroads of the area's major traffic ways.
-A large portion of the City's housing stock was constructed over 30 years ago.
+A large portion of the City's housing stock was constructed over thirty (30) years ago.
 In 2006, the City of Miami Gardens became eligible to receive federal funding from the Department of Housing and Urban Development (HUD).
 The sole purpose of the Community Development Block Grant (CDBG) Program is to create decent housing, a suitable living environment and economic opportunities for the City's low-income residents, neighborhoods and businesses.
-Now in its 13th year, the City has received over \$17.6 million in CDBG funds.
-To date, three hundred fifty-seven (357) homes have been rehabilitated, thirty-one (31) first-time homeowners received homeownership assistance, five (5) neighborhood drainage, nine (9) park improvement projects have been completed, eight (8) additional non-profit organizations have been funded to provide public service programs to residents, and six (6) full-time and twenty-five (25) part-time jobs have been created from financial assistance to eight (8) businesses.
+Now in its 15th year, the City has received over \$18.7 million in CDBG funds.
+To date, three hundred fifty-nine (359) homes have been rehabilitated, thirty-nine (39) first-time homeowners received homeownership assistance, five (5) neighborhood drainage, nine (9) park improvement projects have been completed, seven (7) additional non-profit organizations have been funded to provide public service programs to residents, and six (6) full-time and twenty-five (25) part-time jobs have been created from financial assistance to eight (8) businesses.
 Additionally, in 2009 the City received \$6.8 million from the Neighborhood Stabilization Program (NSP) to purchase abandoned and foreclosed homes in an effort to stabilize neighborhoods that were on a decline due to the foreclosure crisis.
 To date, the City has purchased seventy-four (74) homes; seventy-two (72) of these homes have been completely renovated and sold to first-time homeowners.
 The sale of the seventy-two (72) homes has generated over \$5.8 million in program income that is reinvested back into the community for the continuation of the program contract for home improvements.
 In addition, with collaborative public-private partnership the City utilized NSP funds to develop twenty-four (24) units of elderly rental housing.

-Park projects completed using CDBG grant funding include:
+Park projects using CDBG grant funding include:

-- Lester Brown Park installation of the artificial synthetic turf soccer field, bleachers with concrete pads, fencing, shade structure, relocating irrigation line and scoreboard.

-- Leslie Estates drainage project.
+- Lester Brown Park installation of the artificial synthetic turf soccer field, bleachers with concrete pads, fencing, shade structure, relocating irrigation line and scoreboard. - Leslie Estate drainage project. - Bennett Lifter Park design and development.

-- Myrtle Grove Park playground.